puppetlabs/puppet-docs/source/puppet/4.9/hiera_interpolation.md

 [v5]: ./hiera_config_yaml_5.html
 [environment]: ./environments.html

-In several places in Hiera, you can interpolate the value of a [variable][variables] or a secondary Hiera lookup into a string.
+In several places in Hiera, you can insert the value of a [variable][variables] into a string.

 This is a lot like [Puppet's expression interpolation][interpolation_puppet], but it uses a different syntax --- `%{variable}`, instead of `${expression}`.